papierkorp/thm_absolutebeginner_documentation/Theory/Windows.md

 | List Folder Contents | Permits viewing and listing of files and subfolders as well as executing of files; inherited by folders only      | N/A                                                                                  |
 | Modify               | Permits reading and writing of files and subfolders; allows deletion of the folder                                | Permits reading and writing of the file; allows deletion of the file                 |
 | Full Control         | Permits reading, writing, changing, and deleting of files and subfolders                                          | Permits reading, writing, changing and deleting of the file                          |

+# Accounts/Profiles

+**See all users**
+- Windows Search: `Other users`
+- "Win + R" / Rightlick on Start Menu and Run: `lusrmgr.msc`

+**Two types of users**
+- Administrator
+	-  can make changes to the system: add users, delete users, modify groups, modify settings on the system, etc.
+- Standard User
+	- can only make changes to folders/files attributed to the user & can't perform system-level changes, such as install programs.

+**Default Folders for users**
+- Desktop
+- Documents
+- Downloads
+- Music
+- Pictures

+**UAC (User Account Control)**
+The default doesnt apply for built-in-local administrator account.
+When a user with an account type of administrator logs into a system, the current session doesn't run with elevated permissions.
+When an operation requiring higher-level privileges needs to execute, the user will be prompted to confirm if they permit the operation to run.

+The UAC settings can be changed or even turned off entirely (not recommended).

 # Important Folders/Tools